-- III.B.
+III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
+(Core)

-(Core) - III.B.1.
+III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.B.2.
-The number of available fellow positions in the program must be at least one per year.
-(Detail) - III.C.
+(Core)

+III.C.
 Fellow Transfers

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring fellow, and Milestones evaluations upon matriculation.
 (Core)